Configuring MCommunity Groups to Work With MiVideo Mediaspace

 • Shibboleth and MCommunity configuration has been set up in your Mediaspace site and tested by the ITS-MiVideo support team

-• You have been added as an owner of the “MiVideo SupportGroupsMaster” account for your Mediaspace by the ITS MiVideo support team (in MCommunity click My Groups and look for your MiVideo group in the list)
+• You have been added as an owner of the “MiVideo SupportGroupsMaster” account for your Mediaspace by ITS-MiVideo (in MCommunity click My Groups and search for your MiVideo group in the list)

 • You are familiar with MCommunity